exercism/clojure/exercises/practice/strain/.docs/instructions.md

 # Instructions

-Implement the `keep` and `discard` operation on collections.
-Given a collection and a predicate on the collection's elements, `keep` returns a new collection containing those elements where the predicate is true, while `discard` returns a new collection containing those elements where the predicate is false.
+Implement the `retain` and `discard` operation on collections.
+Given a collection and a predicate on the collection's elements, `retain` returns a new collection containing those elements where the predicate is true, while `discard` returns a new collection containing those elements where the predicate is false.